sistla-gautam/second-brain/2Areas/NicheSolv/Reports.md

 		- looked into whitelabeling of Appsmith
 		- got assignment 9 ER diagram reviewed by Padma.
 Need to make minor improvements in the ER diagram and then start with the queries of part 2
 	- Dec 31, 2024
-		- worked on appsmith test cases
+		- worked on appsmith test cases. finished the controller test cases.
+Still working on sync users and operations test cases
 		- looked into white labelling
+		- got onto a call with Ashish to discuss about the requirements of Appsmith